TwanoO67/easy-php-gallery/README.md

 # EasyPHPhotoGallery

 Photo Gallery for your own NAS server.

-This project use your already existing image folder, and you organize and share its pictures.
+This project use your already existing image folder, and let you organize and share your pictures.

 It handle Folders, Tags, Thumbnails, Virtual Albums, Face Detection, and many more to come.

 [![Build Status](https://travis-ci.org/TwanoO67/easy-php-gallery.svg?branch=develop)](https://travis-ci.org/TwanoO67/easy-php-gallery)